 There is no scientific evidence to support temperature screening to detect COVID-19 as a way to identify people who may be infected.

 Temperature readings measure skin rather than core body temperature.
 Natural fluctuations in temperature can occur among healthy individuals.
 Infected people who do not develop a fever or who do not show any symptoms would not be detected by a temperature reading and could unknowingly spread the virus.

 21. Can support officers move between different schools during a day/week?

-If support officers need to move between different school settings during the day to develop essential services and support then they absolutely should do that.
+If support officers need to move between different school settings to deliver essential services this can continue.
 This should be commensurate with following the essential control measures to limit transmission:

 - Staying off work if the support officer or a member of their household is unwell with symptoms of COVID-19;

 - Maintaining regular hand hygiene;